anassagd432/DockParser/README.md

 **DockParser** is an AI-Native document processing engine that leverages multimodal LLMs to transform unstructured PDF/Image data into strictly typed JSON schemas.
 Architected for high-velocity deployment using Supabase Edge Functions and Google Gemini 3.0 Pro.

+> **Note:** The live public demo is currently optimized to run on **Gemini 2.5 Flash** to maintain free-tier availability.
+The core architecture is natively designed for **Gemini 3.0 Pro** for production-grade enterprise payloads.

 ---

 ## ⚡ Development Velocity Metrics (AI-Native Engineering)